 Starting in 2017, EAC teamed up with Marin County Parks to provide field trips in three distinct and unique habitats.
 Our programing is designed to support team building, observation skills, and movement through hiking and searching for specific habitats and species to document.

 Our environment is the classroom, teaching youth about microhabitats, species observation, and utilization of iNaturalist technology for bioblitz movement based lessons for kids to not only get outside but interact with their surroundings and have fun.

 2018 field trips were scheduled for May and June.
 We are planning additional trips for fall 2018 - spring 2019.

 Field trip locations include Roy's Redwoods, Bolinas Lagoon, or Agate Beach.
 Agate Beach is also a marine protected area.
 Field trips have limited transportation funding for buses and/or parent reimbursement.

 Since 2013, EAC, Point Reyes National Seashore, and the California Academy of Sciences have partnered training citizen-scientists to collect human use data from Marin County shorelines that border California's network of Marine Protected Areas.

 Today, in addition to training public volunteers we also provide education and outreach to our local schools through classroom trips and field trips (to the beach) about California's network of Marine Protected Areas (MPAs).

 Annually we engage with 200 students and provide five internships through this program to high school and college students to learn about coastal advocacy and stewardship.

-EAC hosts the Point Reyes Birding and Nature Festival and provides programming for families and students each year.
+Since 2010, EAC has hosted the annual Point Reyes Birding & Nature Festival, which provides programming for families and students each year.